Nanomaterials for Energy and Biotechnology, Electrocatalysis

 Shape and composition control of metal and metal alloy electrocatalysts

-Development of durable and efficient oxygen reduction reaction (ORR) catalysts is key for wide spread utilization of low-temperature, polymer electrolyte membrane fuel cells running on hydrogen fuel and air.
-In the past several years, researchers have developed high-performance electrocatalysts for the ORR to address issues on high cost of the Pt catalyst per kilowatt of output power and on the declining catalyst activity over time.
-Our current efforts are focused on new structures (size, shape, composition and nanostructure) that allow the change of d-band center and the surface atomic arrangement of the platinum catalyst by incorporating a second metal, altering the chemisorption of the oxygen containing intermediates that have the largest impact on the ORR kinetics and improving the catalyst activity and stability.
+The development of durable and efficient oxygen reduction reaction (ORR) catalysts is key for widespread utilization of low-temperature, polymer electrolyte membrane fuel cells running on hydrogen fuel and air.
+In the past several years, researchers have developed high-performance electrocatalysts for the ORR to address issues on the high cost of the Pt catalyst per kilowatt of output power and on the declining catalyst activity over time.
+Our current efforts are focused on new structures (size, shape, composition, and nanostructure) that allow the change of d-band center and the surface atomic arrangement of the platinum catalyst by incorporating a second metal, altering the chemisorption of the oxygen-containing intermediates that have the largest impact on the ORR kinetics and improving the catalyst activity and stability.

 The strong dependence of ORR performance on the (111) surface of Pt3Ni alloy suggests that synthesizing nanocrystals with large, highly reactive facets should be as important as simply reducing the size of catalyst for high activity.
 In this regard, we developed a carbon-monoxide (CO)-assisted reduction method that is used to produce Pt bimetallic nanoparticles with highly controlled facets.
 This CO-based approach works well to control the shape because of the selective CO binding on different, low-indexed metal surfaces.
 Besides surface composition, surface strain also plays an important role in determining the ORR activity.
 The surface strain depends on the crystal size, the presence of an interface-lattice mismatch or twinned boundary needs to be considered.